This grant is made possible in part by donations from the SMT-Forward campaign.

 - At least one grant is guaranteed in support of senior scholars attending the Annual Meeting.
 A brief description of the scholar’s contribution to the meeting, a statement of research interests in relation to the field of music theory, and a statement of anticipated expenses and financial support will be used to evaluate the applications.

-Three to five grants are typically awarded, up to a maximum amount of $650 per grant.
+Three to five grants are typically awarded, up to a maximum amount of $650 per grant, plus complimentary conference registration.

 To apply for a travel grant, please fill out the online International Travel Grant application form.